turingschool/try-turing/fe-online-weekend/css-intro/index.md

   <p>Open the <code>style.css</code> file in your repl project.
 Notice that the first few lines have a rule written that targets any <code class="try-it-code">h2</code> element.
 You can use that as a reference!</p>
   <p>Write a rule that targets the paragraphs, then change their background-color and font-size.</p>
   <p>Next, write a rule that targets the main heading - change the color of the text and add a border.</p>
-  <p>Check in on the "View" of your app to make sure things are showing up as expected.</p>
+  <p>Check in on the view of your live app to make sure things are showing up as expected.</p>
   <p>Finished Early?
 Play around!
 AMY Add drop down.</p>
 </div>